 - Cloud Services Layer– ensures functionality with other cloud services via a collection of global services that coordinate activities across the data warehouse

-Snowflake is also capable of ingesting nearly any form or structured or semi-structured data and offers cross-cloud capabilities, making it an ideal database choice for organizations leveraging a multi-cloud strategy, or who may do so in the future.
+Snowflake is also capable of ingesting nearly any form of structured or semi-structured data and offers cross-cloud capabilities, making it an ideal database choice for organizations leveraging a multi-cloud strategy, or who may do so in the future.

 3. Pay-as-you-go model

-Offered as a fully managed service via a pay-as-you-go pricing model, Snowflake also unlocks potential tax benefits by enabling organizations to swap capital expenditures for operation expenditures.
+Offered as a fully managed service via a pay-as-you-go pricing model, Snowflake also unlocks potential tax benefits by enabling organizations to swap capital expenditures for operating expenditures.
 This, combined with a reduced TCO in the cloud means organizations stand to gain a significant financial benefit by migrating to Snowflake, in addition to all of the other benefits described above.

-Snowflake delivers a popular easy-to-use enterprise level database built for the cloud.
+Snowflake delivers a popular easy-to-use enterprise-level database built for the cloud.
 Through their partnerships with key cloud providers and solution providers like Informatica, Looker, and Salesforce, Snowflake makes it simple to get started.

-As a Snowflake partner and a Microsoft Gold Partner, Neal Analytics is well positioned to help migrate to the cloud.
+As a Snowflake partner and a Microsoft Gold Partner, Neal Analytics is well-positioned to help migrate to the cloud.
 Neal can also tap into its AI, machine learning, and data analytics expertise to take Snowflake databases to the next level by implementing and scaling out novel new use cases.